CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 If Consumers wish to store messages and validate them a significant time after they are issued, they are welcome to download and store JWKs from the JKU URLs.
 This requires a custom implementation, but not a complicated one.

-### My organisation already issues public keys.
+### My organisation already issues Public Keys.
 Should they be reused?

 No, we recommend you create dedicated keys for DUL.
 This allows you to manage them without coupling your DUL implementation to any other infrastructure that may use them.

 ### Why not use keybase.io

-DUL public key verification requires two things: for the keys to be published and for the publishers to be verified as DUL members and kept in a directory.
+DUL Public Key verification requires two things: for the keys to be published and for the producers to be verified as DUL members and kept in a directory.

 The Recommendation describes a very simple key server where the Authority acts as a registry for looking up keys.
 Because DUL keys are special-purpose, simple key server architecture suits our needs.
-Whichever service were used for serving public keys, the Authority would still need to operate the directory of DUL providers.
+Whichever service were used for serving Public Keys, the Authority would still need to operate the directory of DUL providers.

 Involving an external party would create a dependency of infrastructure which would introduce another point of failure and limit portability.